CVE-2026-24209

 Executive summary

-A path traversal vulnerability in NVIDIA Triton Inference Server may allow unauthorized actors to access sensitive files on the host system.
+NVIDIA Triton Inference Server is susceptible to a path traversal vulnerability that could allow unauthenticated remote attackers to access restricted files on the host system.

 Vulnerability